If you are interested in joining this group, please contact us at

 Media, PA 19063

-Cost: $60 per session (low-cost options are available; contact us if cost is your only barrier to attending
+Cost: $60 per session (low-cost options are available; contact us if cost is your only barrier to attending)

 About the group:

 This group is designed to help participants deal with feelings and experiences involved with grief and loss.
 There are no exact ‘rights or wrongs’ in dealing with loss, nor any specific timeframe where we expect to move beyond it.
 The death of someone significant in our lives affects each person uniquely and personally.
-It is through interacting with our emotions, as well as expressing them in a safe, supportive place that provides new beginnings and hope beyond our experienced loss.
+We often find ourselves in the ripple effects of the loss, and other losses that come after.
 We want you to know that you are not alone!
-Throughout the length of our group, we will learn psychoeducation about grief and loss, build group connections and explore through experiential group therapy techniques.

 About María José and Lincoln

-Lincoln Blackwell, BA (he, him, his) has had varied experiences in working with people of all ages and walks of life struggling with grief and loss, which includes traumatic or sudden loss.
-Lincoln has personally navigated many instances of grief and traumatic loss, and seeks to be an aid of comfort and understanding to others who experience this in their lives.
+Lincoln Blackwell, MA, NCC, CGP, CCTP (he, him, his) has had varied experiences in working with people of all ages and walks of life struggling with grief and loss, which includes traumatic or sudden loss.
+Lincoln has personally navigated many instances of grief and traumatic loss and seeks to be an aid of comfort and understanding to others who experience this in their lives.
 In his experience, he has utilized his skills in deep listening, compassion, acceptance, and empathy in building a strong relationship with others, built on trust and a strong collaborative connection.
 Lincoln has experience in using various experiential techniques that help in interacting with processing complicated, difficult emotions.
 Lincoln strives to create a space of authenticity and safety for clients to ensure they can disclose thoughts and feelings in a current context, to help address thoughts, experiences, and feelings in a supportive, accepting environment.
 Learn more about Lincoln on his bio page.